flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 3.  **Character Prompt Generation (`CharacterPromptGenerator.cs`)**:
     *   Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
     *   Takes the `MysteryCharacter` object (retrieved by `CharacterManager` from the `GameControl.coreMystery` dictionary) directly as input to generate the prompt.
 (Intermediate JSON serialization step removed).
     *   Converts character data properties to structured prompts defining behavior and dialogue patterns.
+Handles dictionary iteration for `whereabouts`/`relationships` and the `List<MysteryAttribute>` structure.
+Logic for `KeyTestimonies` has been removed.

 4.  **Simple Proximity Warmup (`SimpleProximityWarmup.cs`)**:
     *   Monitors player distance to active NPCs.